-Joshua van ’t Hoff (1987) is an award-winning narrative & documentary filmmaker from Haarlem, the Netherlands.
+Joshua van ’t Hoff (1987) is an award-winning narrative & documentary filmmaker from the Netherlands.

 Filmmaking was already in Van ’t Hoff’s life early on; bringing a video camera to high school to capture classes and situations, and making entertaining films with his siblings or friends.
-It became serious in the end of 2009, when he needed to make an informative video for his education in journalism at the University of Applied Sciences in Amsterdam.
-This project let him discover all stages of the creation of a film, making him realize that filmmaking is both his passion as well as his profession.
+It became more serious in 2010, when he made an informative video for his education in journalism, News & Media, at the University of Applied Sciences in Amsterdam.
+This film project let him discover all stages of the creation of a film, making him realize that this art is both his passion as well as his profession.

-At the start of the year of 2011, Van ’t Hoff made his first short narrative film: ’Cinema Palace’, a non-fiction film about a film theater in his hometown Haarlem, the Netherlands.
-It marked the start of his life as a filmmaker and the launch of his film production company.
-Soon after, he started a 6-month internship as a camera operator at the Royal Theatre Carré in Amsterdam for short documentaries about artists, discovering the art of cinematography professionally under director Robert Weijs and guided by media consultant Eric van der Sluis.
-After finishing his internship, he continued working at the theatre for two years more.
-At the same time, he began working as a freelance filmmaker – thereby slowly finding a balance between his commercial and artistic side.
+Van ’t Hoff made his first short narrative film at the start of 2011. ’Cinema Palace’; a non-fiction film about a film theatre in his hometown Haarlem, the Netherlands, marked the start of his life as a filmmaker and the launch of his film production company: Apostrof Cinema.
+Soon after, he started a 6-month internship as a camera operator at the Royal Theatre Carré in Amsterdam for short documentaries about artists, discovering the art of cinematography professionally under cinematographer Robert Weijs and director Eric van der Sluis.
+After finishing his internship, he worked at the theatre two years more.
+He continued producing short narrative films, while at the same time began working as a freelance filmmaker by producing corporate and promotional videos, video impressions of events and weddings, and film portraits of houses for sale; thereby slowly finding a balance between his commercial and artistic side.